Open-Wine-Components/umu-database/README.md

 Red Dead Redemption 2   none     none                                  umu-1174180                            standalone
 ```

 -   The same applies here.
-Each different non-steam version protonfix -should- be a symlink to the steam version protonfix UNLESS it requires different fixes.
+Each different non-Steam version protonfix should be a symbolic link to the Steam version protonfix unless it requires different fixes.

-If no store and/or codename is specified it will search instead search the 'umu' gamefixes directory instead of the store directory for the UMU ID.
+If no store and/or codename is specified it will search instead search the 'umu' gamefixes directory instead of the store directory for the umu ID.

 5\.
 Optionally include a commonly used acronym for the game:

--   For example "WoW" is an acronym for World of Warcraft (or also World of Warships)
+-   For example "WoW" is an acronym for [_World of Warcraft_](https://worldofwarcraft.blizzard.com/en-us/) (or also [_World of Warships_](https://worldofwarships.com/))

 6\.
 Optionally include a note:

--   For example Genshin Impact has two standalone versions.
-One from Hoyo, one from PlayPC.
+-   For example, [_Genshin Impact_](https://genshin.hoyoverse.com/en/) has two standalone versions, namely one from Hoyo and one from PlayPC.
 Leave a note stating which one it is.